NikKowPHP/social-brain/chapters/chapter-9.md

 [AUTHOR'S NOTE: This is a perfect spot for a simple line graph diagram.
 The Y-axis is "Tension" and the X-axis is "Time."
 The line starts low for "And," rises sharply for "But," and falls for "Therefore," visually representing the Tension & Resolution arc.]

+> ### **Profile Alert: Storytelling**
+>
+> *   **Architect Alert:** This tool will feel unnatural at first.
+Your practice is to trust that the ABT structure provides the logic you crave, while delivering the data in a brain-friendly way.
+> *   **Connector Power-Up:** You are a natural storyteller.
+The ABT structure gives your stories a sharp, persuasive point, ensuring they don't just connect, but also convince.
+> *   **Sentinel Shield-Training:** You often tell stories about threats (the "But").
+Your challenge is to ensure you complete the arc with a clear "Therefore"—a path to safety and resolution—so you are leading people out of danger, not just highlighting it.

 **The ABT Protocol:**
 1.  **AND (The Setup):** Start with a statement of the current, stable reality.
     *   *"We have a great product with loyal customers, **AND** we have hit our sales targets for three straight quarters."*